altin/glass-classifier-ml/README.md

 The information gain is calculated using the usual entropy measure for decision trees.

 #### Discretisation function
 The dataset attributes are discretised according to the mean of the attributes across all samples.

-### Gaussian Naive Bayes
-I assume a gaussian distribution for the dataset in question with independent samples, thus I diagonalize the covariance matrix.
+If the attribute is greater than the mean, it will go to the right subtree, if the attribute is less than the mean, it will go to the left subtree.
+Windowed glass is given by the value `1.0` whereas non-windowed glass is given by the value `0.0`.

-### Gaussian Optimal Bayes
+### Bayesian
-I assume a gaussian distribution for the dataset in question with dependent samples, thus I do not diagonalize the covariance matrix.
+I assume a gaussian distribution for both Bayesian classifiers.
+Naive Bayes assumes independent samples, thus I diagonalize the covariance matrix, whereas optimal Bayes assumes dependent samples, thus I do not diagonalize the covariance matrix.

 ## Accuracy
-* Based on 5-fold cross validation on 214 samples
+* *Based on 5-fold cross validation on 214 samples*
 ### Decision Tree
 #####
 78.4%
-* Future work: The accuracy can be greatly improved by using a better discretisation function, and overfitting can be limited tree pruning.
+* *Future work: The accuracy can be greatly improved by using a better discretisation function, and overfitting can be limited tree pruning.*

 ### Naive Bayes
 90.6%